isomerpages/moe-compassvalepri/_open-house-2026/Guided Tour Information.md

 **Registration for both the Webinar and/or Physical School Tour will open on 27 June 2026.**

+* Webinar login details will be emailed to registered participants three days before the event.
+* Guided tour slots will be confirmed, and a confirmation email will be sent to registrants at least three days before the tour date.

 #### **Open House Registration Guidelines**